hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![BotAutomation1](assets/Overview11.png)

 ## Language Usage

-Language Usage shows the split of languages, conversations and bot automation rate in the language user interacting with.
-It helps in understanding capabilities or intents that should be added to support end-users who reach out in different languages.
+**Language Usage** shows the split of languages, conversations and bot automation percentage for all the languages user are interacting in, on the IVA.
+This section helps in understanding capabilities that should be added to support end-users who reach out in different languages.

 ![Language Usage](assets/languagess.png)

-### What does language (s) mean?
+**What does language(s) mean?**
-This section helps you understand split of different languages your users are interacting in with the IVA.
+This section helps in understanding split of different languages your users are interacting in with the IVA.

-### How are conversations calculated under Language Usage?
+**How are conversations calculated under Language Usage?**

-Conversations shows the split is shown as per specific language the user interacted with the IVA **Formula = No. of conversations (in that language)/ total no. of conversations*100**
+Conversations shows the split of languages in which the users are interacting with the IVA.

+**Formula = No. of conversations (in that language)/ Total no. of conversations X 100**
-The message which was spoken by the user towards the end of the conversation is considered as the language in which the user interacted with the IVA

-If the conversation is first half of conversation is 50% English and 50% Hindi.
-The last message being Hindi should be considered as Hindi
+The message which was spoken by the user towards the end of the conversation is considered as the language in which the user interacted with the IVA.
+If in the conversation, the first half of the conversation is in English and the rest is in Hindi, the conversation counter would go up for Hindi as the last message was in Hindi.

 If the user chose a different language and did not move to a new language or sent any message after that.
 The message which he choose to be considered as the language

-On hover you can see the conversation count
+When you hover over the Conversation %, you can see the conversation count as shown below -

 ![Language Usage](assets/languagess2.png)

-### How is bot automation calculated under Language Usage?
+**How is bot automation calculated under Language Usage?**

-Formula - No of conversations (in that language) that didn’t have a bot break or agent response/total number of conversations (in that same language)*100
+**Formula = No of conversations (in that language) that didn’t have a bot break or agent response/Total number of conversations (in that same language) X 100**

 > Arrows in every section can take you to the corresponding pages to understand a particular metric in depth.